 At the turn of the 20th century, most states had now adopted this act, and there were over 600,000 students who enjoyed learning partially in their native language and also in English.
 Unfortunately, by the mid-1920s bilingual education fell out of favor in most regions of the US.
 For the next four decades, students were exclusively taught in English, regardless of their native language.
 Those who couldn’t keep up were often required to repeat until they could master the language.

 As a result, a majority of students were left behind, and others dropped out.
-To address the issue, the bilingual education act was enacted in the 1960s, and the government provided funding as an incentive to encourage more schools to embrace the act.
+To address the issue, the bilingual education act was enacted in the 1960s, and the government provided funding as an incentive to encourage more schools to embrace the act and offer linguistics help and education to students.
 By the year 2000, most states had enacted this act, allowing the use of other languages in their system.

 Even though this system primarily revolves around learning in two languages, it is usually implemented in various ways as shown below

 - Transitional Bilingual Education: Also known as early-exit, this type of bilingual education typically involves the partial or complete use of the student’s native language during their early years in school and later a transition to the use of English only.
 The role of transitional bilingual education is to help the student make a switch to English-speaking classrooms as soon as they can, and it’s often quite successful.
 Thus, in a transitional class, students are usually from the same background.